yuto1115/tp/docs/UserGuide.md

 ```

 **Behaviour:**
-The remaining loan amount of the first entry is reduced by $50.00 (the total loaned amount remains unchanged).
+The remaining loan amount of the first entry will be reduced by $50.00 (the total loaned amount will remain unchanged).
-A new transaction, `$50.00 repaid on 2025-01-01`, is appended to the end of the transaction history of the first entry.
+A new transaction, `$50.00 repaid on 2025-01-01`, will be appended to the end of the transaction history of the first entry.

 **Scenario 2:** Fully repaying a loan<br>